AzzaamNasir/MH-Battle-System/README.md

 Just download the project(by clicking on code -> Download ZIP.
 Extract the zip and double click on the *project.godot* file.
 It *should* open up in godot.
 If it doesn't, you will have to go to godot, and click on import project, and then select the project.godot file

 After it is opened, wait for it to load.
 There will be a lot of errors, don't worry.
 Then, close godot and reopen it.
-This time it should open with no errors
+This time it should open with no errors.

-You can look in the Wiki for further instructions
+You can look in the Wiki for further instructions(I reccomend you do, you basically won't know what you're doing if you don't)
 ![image](https://github.com/AzzaamNasir/Min-Hero/assets/162361059/602f6b26-4ee5-4caa-8c5e-345aa3c881bc)